Skanda-P-R/Profitops-Internship/AWS/Through PIPE function/Readme.md

 6. However the task involves monitoring and keeping a constant check on any changes in the synced bucket.
 In case files of a specific format are removed/added to the bucket within a time frame, then the files of the format/folder are resprayed again due to these detections, since we sprayed a single file before and cannot remove the contents of an already sprayed file.

-7. The advantage of this approach is that is that is just requires PIPE authorization and AWS CLI installation on the cluster.Configuration, syncing and spraying can take place through 2 ECL files: <b>config_and_sync.ecl</b> and <b>detect_modification.ecl</b>.
-The detect_modification.ecl file involves python embedding and use of subprocess module to spray automatically in case of any modifications in the versions bucket.
+7. The advantage of this approach is that is that it just requires PIPE authorization and AWS CLI installation on the cluster and not complete control over the cluster.Configuration, syncing and spraying take place through 2 ECL files: <b>config_and_sync.ecl</b> and <b>detect_modification.ecl</b>.
+The detect_modification.ecl file involves python embedding and the use of subprocess module to spray automatically in case of any modifications in the versions bucket.